How many transferable units does your college accept, and how many units are required for your online Business programs?

 Do you require additional general education requirements if I already have an A.A. or A.S. degree?

-If s transfer student has an associate of arts or an associate of science degree from an Oklahoma institution, the student will be deemed to have met the university's general education requirement.
+If a transfer student has an associate of arts or an associate of science degree from an Oklahoma institution, the student will be deemed to have met the university's general education requirement.
 However, even these students must complete the program specific general education courses required for Accounting/Business majors.
 If the student has an applied associate of arts or an applied associate of science degree or an associate of arts or associate of science from a non-Oklahoma institution, then the student must meet all of the NWOSU general education requirements.
-The university’s general education requirements can be found on pages 54-55 of the current undergraduate catalog (http://www.nwosu.edu/Websites/NWOSU/Images/Forms-Docs/catalog-13.pdf).
+The university’s general education requirements can be found in section XIII of the current undergraduate catalog.

 How do I submit assignments for online classes and do I need a proctor?

 NWOSU uses Blackboard as our Learning Management System.
 The university also subscribes to www.turnitin.com.
 Each professor will determine how assignments are to be submitted.
-However, none of the assignments will require the student to physically be on campus.
+However, none of the assignments in Division of Business courses will require the student to physically be on campus.

 Do I have to be at the campus for any online classes?